 You also worked a bit on the “Harry Potter and the Goblet Of Fire” soundtrack.
 How did that come about?

-Well, that was unusual because it was only a part of the soundtrack.
-I brought in the band that’s playing live at the end of the Yule Ball.
+Well, I only contributed to a part of the soundtrack by bringing in the band that plays live at the end of the Yule Ball scene.
 Two of the members were from Radiohead.
-Lead guitars was Jonny Greenwood, and the drummerwas Phil Selway.
+Lead guitars was Jonny Greenwood, and the drummer was Phil Selway.
 The songwriter and vocalists was Jarvis Cocker, from Pulp.
 They can actually be seen playing in the final version of the film, though wearing heavy make-up.

-How much does mixing a soundtrack differ from commercial music?
-If I’m not mistaken, soundtracks allow for more dynamic range than music made for radio, right?
+How much does mixing a soundtrack differ from mixing commercial music?
+Soundtracks allow for more dynamic range than music made for radio, right?

 What a lot of film companies want these days is big sync anyway.
-It’s all about syncs: tracks that people know and love.
+It’s all about syncs; tracks that people know and love.
 Legacy songs that we’ve all known since we were young, and modern songs that are big hits.
 So they’ll spend $100,000 on the score, and $400,000 licensing songs.
 It’s a funny business.
 Not really my field, and I’m too old for it now.
-If I did another big film, I’d probably be dead before it was done anyway, haha.
+If I did another big film, I’d probably be dead before it was released anyway (laughs).
 That’s how long those things can take.

-Haha, I understand.
-Let’s move on to talk about your famous recording console.
-You own the Mark IV.
-Do you have experience using the other 3 Mark desks?
+I understand.
+Let’s move on to talk about your famous recording console, the Mark IV.
+Do you have experience using the other three Mark desks?

 I have.
-The Mark I has very limited EQ, made up of bass and treble shelves, and was built as a follow-up to the REDD desks at Abbey Road.
+The Mark I had very limited EQ, made up of bass and treble shelves, and was built as a follow-up to the REDD desks at Abbey Road.
 Actually, it wasn’t that popular with engineers at Abbey Road because it used germanium transistors instead of valve ones.
-Had they tried to build a bigger valve desk than the REDDs, it would have only overheated.
+But had they tried to build a bigger valve desk than the REDD, it would have only overheated, so they opted for germanium instead.
 I guess you could compare it to someone who’s used to working on analog consoles, and forcing them to work on a digital one.
-I’m not a fan of digital consoles myself.
-It’s just the way I’m trained.
-I’m used to tape compression and driving consoles.
-To suddenly have everything be about not being able to clip is too different for me, and takes your mind off what you’re meant to be doing, which is listening to the music.
-Instead, you’re distracted by meter watching, which you wouldn’t have to do nearly as much with analog consoles, simply because if you overload tape, you can hear it.
-To make a Studer machine clip is fairly difficult, and even when it does clip, it’s not always unpleasant.
+I’m not a fan of digital consoles myself; I’m used to tape compression and being able to drive a consoles.
+To not be able to clip the signal is quite foreign for me, and it takes my mind off what I’m meant to be doing, which is listening to the music.
+Instead, I’m distracted by watching the meter, which I wouldn’t have to do as much with analog consoles, because I can hear if I overload tape.
+Also, making Studer tape machine clip is fairly difficult, and even when it does clip, it’s not always unpleasant.

 The Mark III was pretty much the same as Mark II, but with more channels.

 The Mark IV was based on the Mark II, so they have the same mic channels.
-But it has more EQ, with more bass frequencies.
+But it has more EQ, with added bass frequencies.

-Have you found that the desks differ in sound when mixing things on them?
+Have you found that the desks differ in sound from each other when mixing on them?

 It was only the Mark IV that came into it’s own, I think.
 The Mark I, II and II were very basic consoles.
 The IV had compression and limiting on every channel, and had more routing options.
 You could still use it today to record and mix.

-Well, a lot of people today go on about tube mics and outboard gear being the best in the world.
-But things have changed.
+Well, a lot of people today talk about tube mics and outboard gear being the best in the world, it wasn’t always like that.
 In the early days, we had tube equipment and not much else.
-When decent microphones like the 47 FETS and 87s started coming, we preferred those.
-The reason I think many people today think tube gear is the holy grail is because their chain is so colorless.
-Digital has no color at all.
+When decent microphones like the Neumann U47 and U87s started coming, we actually preferred those.
+The reason many people today think tube gear is the Holy Grail is because their chain is so colorless; digital has no color at all.

-You once said in another interview from the 90s that you’d never use a hard disk to store music, because it wasn’t superior to tape at the time.
-Can you talk about working on tape was and what you think of it today?
+You said in another interview from the 90s that you would never use a hard disk to store music because it wasn’t superior to tape at the time.
+What are your thoughts on tape recording today?

-I remember a tech engineer at Abbey Road saying “24-track will never become popular.
-We’re currently using 16-tracks with 2-inch tape.
-Why would you cram another 8 tracks onto the same master tape and lose 30% of the overall quality? “.
-He was right in his assessment, but the change still came about because people’s need’s for additional multi-tracking was greater than the preservation of sound quality.
+I remember a tech engineer at Abbey Road saying, “Twenty four-track will never become popular.
+We’re currently using 2-inch tape on sixteen tracks.
+Why would you cram another eight tracks onto the same master tape and lose 30% of the overall quality? “.
+He was right in his assessment, but the change still came about because people’s needs for additional multi-tracking was greater than the preservation of the sound quality.

-When you’re working on tape, you use it to your advantage.
-You don’t just set everything to -3db.
-You actually record the bass drum to tape, listen to it and then push the level until the compression is just right.
+When you’re working on tape, you have to use it to your advantage.
+You don’t just set everything to -3 dB and then record.
+You have to first record the kick drum, then listen to it and then push the level until the compression is just right.
 So you’re adjusting your levels based on the sound, and you do that with each individual instrument.
-So when you’ve set your levels and the band starts to play with increased intensity, the overall sound changes.
+And even when you’ve set your levels, the band will eventually start to play with increased intensity and the overall sound will change, which you have to be prepared for.
 That doesn’t happen on digital.

-If a band came to me today and asked me to record them, I’d ask “Can we record everything to a 16-track and then transfer into Pro Tools? “.
+If a band came to me today and asked me to record them, I’d ask “Can we record everything to a sixteen-track and then transfer into Pro Tools? “.
 It simply sounds better.

-Out of curiosity, if you were to run stems from Pro Tools through a 16-track tape machine, would that give you a sound similar to if you’d record straight to tape?
+If you were to run stems from Pro Tools through a sixteen-track tape machine, would that be the same as if you’d record straight to the tape machine, sound-wise?

-This might seem like a random question, but can I ask what are your thoughts on double-tracking guitars?
-I’ve seen it done recently, and it sounded to me like layering up sounds in this manner can actually be counter-productive, because things become mushy and lose clarity, instead of becoming bigger and more upfront.
+What are your thoughts on double-tracking guitars?
+Sometimes layering up sounds in can be counter-productive, because things become mushy and lose clarity, instead of becoming bigger and more upfront.

 Absolutely.
 It’s the law of diminishing returns.
-You start getting problems with harmonic distortion and phasing, so you start losing clarity after a point.
+You start getting problems with harmonic distortion and phasing when you layer sounds, and so you lose clarity after a point.

-I have a trick I’ve been using for years that I can share now that I’m nearing retirement.
-You record one guitar through 3 different amps.
-One amp is clean, the 2nd one is driven a little, and a 3rd one is smoking hot, usually in a separate room.
+I have a trick I’ve been using for years that I can share now that I’m nearing retirement: you record one guitar through three different amps.
+One amp is clean, the second one is driven a little, and a third one is smoking hot, usually in a separate room.
 You can then use the clean sound during the verse, and when you hit the chorus, you can slide in the distorted one, and so forth.

 Another technique I use is to mic up the actual guitar where the player is playing, so you can hear the pick hitting the strings, which is great for adding nuance to the recording.

-Awesome!
 Thanks for that.
 Let’s wrap up by talking about your work with Waves.
-I’m a big fan of the NLS plugin.
+Can you tell about the NLS plugin.

-I’m glad you like it.
-I think it’s amazing.
 Waves spent a year on that.
 We tested every single channel on the original desk, and then Waves said that they’d changed the algorithm, so we had to test everything again, which it took a long time.
-The first time I heard the plugin, I was working in Stratosphere Sound, on an SSL.
+The first time I heard the plugin, I was working in Stratosphere Sound on an SSL.
 I was sitting in the back of room, vaguely jet-lagged, and one of the engineers said “Let’s try the NLS out “.
-He ran 32 channels of audio through 32 different Mike channels, and just for a second I thought I was back in my room; no joke.
+He ran 32 channels of audio through 32 different “Mike” channels, and just for a second I thought I was back in my room with the Mark IV – no joke.
 I’m really happy with how it turned out.
-Many live engineers have said to me that they love using it, as it makes things sound more 3D and knits things together.
+Many live engineers have said to me that they love using it, as it makes things sound more 3D and knits sounds together.

 Are you a fan of other Waves products?

-I couldn’t live without C6 Sidechain.
-I love it.
+I couldn’t live without the C6 Multiband Compressor.
 Their reverbs are great too, and I use one of their basic EQs all the time.
-Soundshifter is fantastic.
-I like it for tuning things., especially vocals and strings.
+Soundshifter is also fantastic.
+I like it for tuning things, especially vocals and strings.